 Security and fraud prevention

-Security and fraud prevention are critical concerns for card issuing companies, as they handle sensitive cardholder information and are a target for fraudsters.
+Security and fraud prevention are critical concerns for card issuing companies, as credit card issuers play a pivotal role in handling sensitive cardholder information and are a target for fraudsters.
 To protect against fraud and ensure the security of cardholder data, card issuing companies must implement robust security measures and fraud prevention strategies.

 For example, companies can encrypt and tokenize cardholder data to prevent unauthorized access and protect against data breaches.
 Two-factor authentication is also an effective way to prevent unauthorized access to cardholder accounts.